Skip to content

 • Manages presentation logic and user interface components

-• Uses notifiers (Riverpod) to manage UI state and react to application logic changes
+• Uses notifiers (@riverpod codegen) to manage UI state and react to data changes

 • Contains UI tests to ensure correct behavior